Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Advanced Life Support.md

 	- Treat and prevent cardiac arrhythmias
 - Treat and prevent cardiac arrhythmias
 	- Infusions of amiodarone may be used as prophylactic therapy for suspected recurrent VT
-- Repeat investigations: including a 12-lead ECG, blood glucose, ABG or VBG and electrolytes
+- Repeat investigations: including a 12-lead ECG, blood glucose, ABG or VBG and electrolytes, CXR
 - Avoid hypo-/hyperglycaemia or acidosis and control seizures
 	- Hyperglycaemia is associated with poor neurological outcome; treat BGL >10mmol/L with insulin
 - Commence targeted temperature management